Chazzieloves/photochallenge/README.md

 ![Color pallet](documentation/color_pallet.png)

-- A black background was used to make a depth in the background to better highlight the photographies I added design to the background it gives the effect of cameras flashing.
-This will make the photographers associate it with something they love doing, taking breathtaking phos.
+- A dark purple color gradient with black in the middle was used to make a depth in the background to better highlight the photographies from the winner.
+I added design to the response-page background that gives the effect of cameras flashing.
+This will make the photographers associate it with something they love doing, taking breathtaking photos.

 - I used white text color to make the text easily read.
 It also gives photos displayed on the website more room for colors without the background disturbing.

-- White color was used to maintain the neutral colors on the logo and leave a more room for the photos to be the center of attention.
+- Yellow and pink color was used to make the challenge headlines pop and make the user more interested in the challenges.